 We also have a concern for community, which is another guiding principle.
-The MEC Operation Round Up trustee board consists of seven members appointed by the board of directors.
+The MEC Trust Board (Operation Round-up) consists of seven members appointed by the board of directors.
 These trustees review applications for grants with funds provided by you, the member.
 In 2024, Operation Round Up provided \$17,000 in projects around the county.

 In addition, MEC is always proud to sponsor events and projects for organizations in our service territory.

-Last year, we partnered with Basin Electric Power Cooperative, CoBank and the Rural Development Finance Corporation, supporting local schools, cultural festivals and community events.
+Last year, we partnered with Basin Electric, CoBank, and RDFC, supporting local schools, cultural festivals, and community events.
 Our commitment to the community is an integral part of who we are as a cooperative, and we will continue to prioritize and support community development efforts in the future.

-What the next 20 years will bring will be anybody's guess, but one thing is sure: MEC will be part of it.
+What the next 20 years will bring will be anybody's guess, but one thing is sure - McLean Electric will be part of it.